NationalSecurityAgency/qgis-latlontools-plugin/readme.md

 * ***UTM precision*** specifies the number of decimal digits for a UTM formatted coordinate.
 * ***Plus codes length*** is the number of digits in a plus code coordinate.
 * ***Delimiter between coordinate pairs*** is the delimiter used between coordinate pairs for those representations that require a delimiter.
+* ***DDMMSS delimiter*** is the delimiter used between DDMMSS coordinate pairs.
+Leave this blank if no space is desired between coordinates.
+The default is ", ".